Contact structures, deformations and taut foliations: Topology of the space of taut and horizontal foliations

-for some function $u(z) \geq 0$ that is positive away from $z=0$. \end{lem} For a stack of torus leaves we let $\lambda_{\pm} = (-a_{\pm} ,-b_{\pm} )$ be the (signed) asymptotic slope near the positive resp.\ negative end of a stack normalised so that $||\lambda_{\pm}|| = 1$.
+for some function $u(z) \geq 0$ that is positive away from $L$. \end{lem} For a stack of torus leaves we let $\lambda_{\pm} = (a_{\pm} ,b_{\pm} )$ be the asymptotic slope near the positive resp.\ negative end of a stack normalised so that $||\lambda_{\pm}|| = 1$.
+Note that near the negative end we take coordinates of the form $T^2 \times [-\epsilon,0]$.
 Now if the slopes $\lambda_-$ and $\lambda_+$ do not coincide then the stack of leaves is \textbf{stable} in the sense that any foliation in a $C^0$-neighbourhood of $\mathcal{F}$ has a closed torus leaf in a neighbourhood of $N_i$.
 If a stack of tori has arbitrarily small perturbations that are without closed leaves then the stack is called \textbf{unstable}.

-The final ingredient we shall need is Thurston's straightening procedure for foliations on $S^1$-bundles (see also \cite{Cal}).
+The final ingredient we shall need is Thurston's straightening procedure for foliations on $S^1$-bundles (see also \cite{Cal} p.\ 178 ff.).